davetcoleman/baxter_cpp/README.md

  * Baxter simulated in Gazebo
    * Simulated controllers using [ros_control](http://wiki.ros.org/ros_control)
    * Simulated head display
-   * Not implemented yet: simulated camera, sonars, or other sensors.
+   * Not implemented yet: simulated cameras, sonars, or other sensors.
 Feel free to add!
  * Baxter pick and place with MoveIt!
    * Generate grasps for simple blocks on a table
    * Execute a pick and place routine (not robust yet)